 It’s inevitable.
 Someday, no matter how careful you are or how clean you keep things, you’re going to find chicken lice, mites, or both on your birds and in your coop.
 External parasites undermine the health of your bird, and severe infestations can weaken birds to the brink of death, so you should know sick chicken symptoms, what to look for and how to manage the problem.

-If you’ve watched my video, The Chicken Health Check Up, then you already have a jump start, but if not, look under the feathers especially near the vent (the business end of the bird) and look for anything amiss.
+If you’ve watched my video below, then you already have a jump start, but if not, look under the feathers especially near the vent (the business end of the bird) and look for anything amiss.
 Do you see small clusters of tiny hard bubbles at the feather base?
 Are there little black specs moving around the skin, or do you see white grains of rice wandering around in the feathers?
 If so, you have parasites!